LimmmYongJun/CPT-113-HACKTHON-2-GROUP-17-/README.md

 4. A stack is used as part of the game's battle system.
 - Stores the enemy characters that the player will face.
 - Each time a new enemy appears, it is added to the stack using the push function.
-- The player defeats enemies by using the pop function to remove the top enemy from the stack.
+- The player fights with enemies by using the pop function to remove the top enemy from the stack.

 ## Screenshots of the game